zoffixznet/perl6.party/temp2/containers.md

 Give up?
 This program leaks memory… very slowly.
 Although we're iterating over an infinite list of items, that's not an issue because `.grep` method returns a `Seq` object that doesn't keep already-iterated items around and so memory usage never grows there.

 The problematic part is our `|` slip operator.
 It converts our `Seq` into a `Slip`, which is a type of a `List` and keeps around all of the values we already consumed.
-Here's a modified version of the program that grows faster, if you wanted to see that in `htop`:
+Here's a modified version of the program that grows faster, if you wanted to see that growth in `htop`:

     # CAREFUL!
 Don't consume all of your resources!
     my $primes = ^Inf .map: *.self;